SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/652#2](https://judge.softuni.org/Contests/Practice/Index/652#2).

-## Task: harvest
+## problem: harvest

 There's a vineyard that has an **area of X sq.
 M.** . **40% of the harvest** is allocated for wine production.
 The yield from **1sq.m. vineyard** is **Y kilograms of grapes**.
 To produce **1 liter of wine** is used **2.5kg grapes**.
 The desired amount of wine **for sale is Z liters**.

-Your task is to write a program that **calculates the possible amount of produced wine** and validates if it's **enough**. **If the production is satisfying the expectations, then the remainder shall be distributed equally among the vineyard workers.**
+Your problem is to write a program that **calculates the possible amount of produced wine** and validates if it's **enough**. **If the production is satisfying the expectations, then the remainder shall be distributed equally among the vineyard workers.**

 ### Input data